sharmar0790/dot-tod/_posts/gitlab/2023-09-26-downstream-project-not-found.md

 featured: false
 ---

-Now a days dynamic pipelines becomes a default proces sin every organisation.
+Now a days dynamic pipelines becomes a default process in every organisation.
 To make the devops flow smooth, less code, more work, so to provide coherent and efficient workflows.
 Gitlab has a very good feature of configuring a pipeline in parent-child relationship.
 In this a parent pipeline will take the responsibility and run the child (downstream) pipelines.
 These features are `multi-branch` or `parent-child` pipelines.
 These both appraoch works in its own sense and has their own use cases, pros and cons.

 In this article, I am going to discuss about very common error we faced during setting up the multi-branch pipeline.
 In Multi-Branch Pipeline, we configure the parent pipeline in such a way it can call the downstream child pipeline.